sloveland/golden-mile/README.md

 ## The Record ##

-> “I wonder if people will ever say, 'Let's hear about Frodo and the Ring.'
+> “I wonder if people will ever say, 'Let's hear about Frodo and the Ring.'"

 > -- Samwise Gamgee